-Table 3 reports the means, standard deviations, and correlation coefficients between the dependent, independent, and control variables.
-Because the dependent variable (use of secure messaging) is constrained and a number of observations have a value of zero, we used Tobit, which is designed explicitly to account for left-censored dependent variables (Amemiya, 1973; Tobin, 1958).
+The means, standard deviations, and correlation coefficients between the dependent, independent, and control variables are reported in Table 3.
+Because the dependent variable (use of secure messaging) is constrained and a number of observations have a value of zero, we used Tobit, which is designed explicitly to account for left-censored dependent variables (Amemiya, 1973;

+Tobin, 1958).
 We centered all variables involved in the interaction terms (Aiken & West, 1991).
-Table 3 presents the results of the analysis.
+Results of the analysis are presented in Table 4.